ni5arga/nisarga-developer/readme.md

 ---

-My name is [Nisarga](https://nisarga.me) and I am a student, hacker & full stack web developer from India.
+My name is [Nisarga](https://nisarga.me) and I am a student, cybersecurity researcher, hacker & software engineer from India.

 I enjoy building bots, apps, silly webpages and experimenting with new things.
 I'm a huge Linux & FOSS fan.
 I'm keenly interested in Cybersecurity.
 I mostly code in Javascript, Python & Go.
 If you want to know more about my tech stack, you can read about it [here](https://nisarga.me/about).
 I love to play and solve CTF challenges as well as to take part in Cryptic Hunts.